 If the person you’re searching for might be at another jail you can look here: Texas County Jails Directory

 A mugshot, also called a intake picture, is a photo that the police take when you are booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and intake number will be on the mugshot, and they are stored.

 How To Get Your Mugshot Removed